Joe Goldberg: Development

 In 2014, Caroline Kepnes released her first novel of the thriller series, You.
 Kepnes explained that she wrote the novel during a dark period of her life, the year her father died of cancer, and in which she experienced several other personal challenges.
-Later, Kepnes was initially hesitant on labeling Joe, as a few readers argued that his actions classified him as a serial killer.
+Later, Kepnes was initially hesitant on labeling Joe, as a few readers argued that his actions classified him as a serial killer, such as Ted Bundy.
 The author then clarified her position on the matter, citing that "I remember when I wrote You and someone first referred to Joe as a serial killer.
-I argued 'he’s not a serial killer, he meets these terrible people and has these awful thoughts, but he’s very sensitive'.
-It’s very strange to realize you have written a serial killer."
+I argued 'he's not a serial killer, he meets these terrible people and has these awful thoughts, but he's very sensitive'.
+It's very strange to realize you have written a serial killer."

 Sera Gamble, the showrunner and co-creator of the television adaptation mentioned in an interview with Collider, that when envisioning Joe, the main protagonist of the series, she wanted to delve deeply into the root cause of the pathology that shaped his amoral position to justify and rationalize stalking, kidnapping and killing his victims.
 When she was writing the character, she stated that "I want to understand what coaxes behavior of this nature out of that very tiny percentage of men.
 I like to think it's a very tiny percentage of men who would cross a line like the line that Joe Goldberg crosses".
 In an interview at The Contenders Emmys 2019 panel, Gamble highlighted the importance of casting the right person to play the role of Joe Goldberg.
-She stated that "it had to be a love story and a horror movie in every single scene", further adding that if they "cast someone who was sort of creepy, then the story wouldn’t work; the idea is that it’s a lead in a romantic comedy who works in a bookstore and a woman walks in, they have a cute meet and fall in love and live happily ever after.
-That’s the show."
+She stated that "it had to be a love story and a horror movie in every single scene", further adding that if they "cast someone who was sort of creepy, then the story wouldn't work; the idea is that it's a lead in a romantic comedy who works in a bookstore and a woman walks in, they have a cute meet and fall in love and live happily ever after.
+That's the show."